 5.1 A lower bound 5-2

 5.2 RadixSort 5-3

 MSD-first • Trie-based sorting • LSD-first

-5.3 Multi-key Quicksort 5-9
+5.3 Multi-key Quicksort 5-8

-5.4 A simpler and fast hybrid algorithm 5-12

-5.5 Some observations on the I/O-model [∞] 5-12
+5.4 Some observations on the I/O-model ∞ 5-11

 In the previous chapter we dealt with sorting atomic items, namely items that either occupy O(1) space or have to be managed in their entirety as atomic objects, and thus without possibly deploying their constituent parts.
 In the present chapter we will generalize those algorithms, and introduce new ones, to deal with the case of variable-length items (aka strings).
 More formally, we will be interested in solving efficiently the following problem: